koreanwglasses/koreanwglasses.github.io-archive/resources/content/about.md

 ---
 # About

 Welcome to fred-choi.com!
-I, Fred Choi, created this website so that I can share with the larger community the projects I have been working on, and things I discover along the way.
+I, Fred Choi, created this website so that I can share with the larger community the projects I have been working on, and the things I discover along the way.
 I work mostly on visualization and interaction driven programs, and stick to open source principles.
 You will also find some non-programming related stuff, as I like to write music and do other things.

 Navigate this website by typing in commands, or by using the orange links.
 Try typing `help` to get started.
 And if you find any issues, don't be silent!
 Please report them at https://github.com/koreanwglasses/koreanwglasses.github.io/issues